zitadel/zitadel/docs/docs/legal/terms-of-service-dedicated.md

 ### Background

 Within the scope of the Framework Agreement, the Customer may choose to purchase a subscription that requires a dedicated instance of ZITADEL.
-These additional terms for dedicated instance ("**Dedicated Cloud Terms**") apply in addition to the Framework Agreement.
+These additional terms for dedicated instance ("**Dedicated Instance Terms**") apply in addition to the Framework Agreement.

 ### Service